Menu

 One bunk room is directly above the common room, making it nice and toasty from the fireplace below but also a much more popular and therefore noisier bedroom.

 We chose the stand-alone bunk room a few metres away from the common room area, and got pretty good sleep.
-When we stayed, the mattresses were still the old grey ones but perhaps they’ve been replaced since.
-There were only eight of us in a bunk room that would have slept 32.
+When we stayed, the mattresses were still the old grey ones but they’ve probably been replaced since.
+There were only eight of us in a bunk room that would have slept 32!

-Being directly on Lake Mackenzie, the outlook is beautiful, and if it wasn’t mid-April and hovering around 5°C, the husband may have jumped in the lake for an icy bath.
+Being directly on Lake Mackenzie, the outlook is beautiful, and if it wasn’t mid-April and hovering around 5°C, the husband may have jumped in the lake for an icy swim.

 We were warned that the infamous cheeky kea parrots liked to hang out at Lake Mackenzie Hut and not to leave anything outside that we didn’t want to say good-bye to.
 We did see one briefly but otherwise they remained a mythical creature on our hike.